hirosystems/docs/docs/get-started/stacks-blockchain-api.md

 :::info

-Find all Data and Construction Rosetta endpoints [here](https://docs.hiro.so/api#tag/Rosetta)
+Find all Data and Construction Rosetta endpoints [here](https://docs.hiro.so/api#tag/Rosetta).

 :::

 ## Microblocks support

-!> API support for microblocks is a work-in-progress.
+The Stacks Blockchain API support for microblocks is a work-in-progress.
 Review the [API documentation][microblocks_api] carefully to ensure that you are up-to-date on the latest implementation details for microblocks.

 The API allows querying the most recently streamed microblocks: